Supergoop is a luxury skincare brand focusing on sun care and protection products, but is Supergoop cruelty-free or vegan?

 Is Supergoop Vegan?

-Not all of Supergoop products are vegan as some contain beeswax, honey, and/or milk derivatives.
-However, Supergoop does have a lot of products that are suitable for vegans that don’t contain any animal-derived ingredients or by-products.
+Not all Supergoop’s products are vegan as some of their products contain beeswax, honey, and/or milk derivatives.
+However, Supergoop does have some vegan options.

 Supergoop claims almost all of their products are vegan with the exception of a few products, please reference below for a list of Supergoop’s non-vegan products.